maneatingape/advent-of-code-rust/CONTRIBUTING.md

 If you've made an improvement, then please
 [open a pull request](https://github.com/maneatingape/advent-of-code-rust/compare).
-Contributions are encouraged and valued. 🎁
+Contributions are encouraged and appreciated.

 Your contribution should generally fall into one of the following two categories:

-* 🚀 **Performance Improvement** Your pull request gives a significant performance improvement.
+* **Performance Improvement** Your pull request gives a significant performance improvement.
 This could be achieved by using a better algorithm, better low-level optimizations, by applying the portable SIMD library or by any other means!
-* 🪲 **Bug Fix** Solutions try to be as general as possible but can't test for every input.
+* **Bug Fix** Solutions try to be as general as possible but can't test for every input.
   Your pull request fixes an incorrect answer for your input or prevents a panic.

 ## Legal Notice